 Goals (Water)

-To guide its water resource reuse and recycling initiative at a domestic model plant, the Company has set a target of reducing water intake by the entire Mazda Group in Japan by 38% in 2030 compared with 2013 levels.
-In order to achieve this target, the Company aims to reduce the annual water use by 2%.
-In addition, the Company promotes the further use of rainwater and recycled water.
+To guide its water resource reuse and recycling initiative at a domestic model plant, the Company has set a target of reducing water intake by all domestic Group companies by 38% by FY March 2031 compared with levels in FY March 2014.
+In order to achieve this target, the Company aims to reduce annual water use by 2% through measures including expanded use of rainwater and recycled water.

 Initiatives (Water)